ousnius/BodySlide-and-Outfit-Studio/Readme-linux.txt

 make VERBOSE=1
 make -j 4

+The BodySlide and OutfitStudio executables need to be able to find the res directory, which contains important program data such as xrc files and icons.
+By default, the executables search for the res directory in the same directory as the executables.
+So, when you copy the executables into the BodySlide directory within your game, you need to copy the entire res directory too.

 If you don't want to copy the executables to the BodySlide directory within your game, set WX_BODYSLIDE_DATA_DIR and WX_OUTFITSTUDIO_DATA_DIR to the BodySlide directory.
-Unfortunately, program data such as xrc files and icons also come from the data dir;
-if you make changes to the data files, you'll have to copy them over.
+The res directory must still be copied into the BodySlide directory.